 Our brilliant plan?
 “Go up.”

 What that actually meant, we were not sure.
-There was some sort of cross at the top of one of the mountains that maybe we could head to somehow, and the Lonely Planet mentions something about some nice place somewhere, but we were not sure what or where.
-The handy dandy Mestia tourist information office, purveyor of fine maps and informations, was also closed, to reopen ???
+There was some sort of cross at the top of one of the mountains that maybe we could head to, and the Lonely Planet mentioned something about some nice place somewhere, but we were not sure what or where.
+The handy dandy Mestia tourist information office, purveyor of fine maps and information, was also closed, to reopen ???
 So, up it was!

 Heading to Mestia?
 Check out this article to find the best places to stay in Svaneti!

 As we began our journey down the main road in Mestia, we started to be followed by a pack of dogs.
 I am somewhat of a canine Pied Piper (they can sense my desire to pet them, I swear), and often have a stray or two trailing behind me when we walk, but two of the dogs were particularly persistent.
 Amused that they were so determined to follow us, and not too concerned because they were some of the cleanest strays we’ve seen, we walked along with them and continued up the mountain.

 We had read beforehand that March is not within the hiking season for Mestia.
 Guidebooks warn that trails may often be obscured in the off-season, and are not so well marked that trails will be clear.
 Being

 clueless noobs expert mountaineers, we did not consider this to be an issue… until we reached the base of the mountain, and realized that we had no clue where we were actually supposed to go.

 (There’s a reason this blog is called “Lost With Purpose”…)

 While standing and scratching our heads, pondering which of the paths (if they were even actually paths) we should take, we noticed that the dogs had trotted on ahead of us, and realized that they were walking along a path.
 Given that we had nothing better to navigate by, we decided to follow them.
 Lo and behold, the dogs were definitely in the know!

 Spirit Dogs ahoy!